Our approach is to fully understand you, your challenges and what you require from us so we can agree and deliver a result that meets your needs.

 You are honoured to have been chosen by the friend or family member, but you may feel a burden of responsibility to ensure their wishes are met when you are also grieving for your loss.
 It can be demanding to deal with the deceased’s personal affairs and other members of the family at a time that can bring out the worst in people.

-We offer a bespoke probate service depending on your needs.
+Our probate solicitors in St Albans offer a bespoke probate service depending on your needs.
 This means we only help you with the aspects of the estate administration with which you require help, therefore keeping legal costs at a minimum for you.
-The work we carry out for you could range from anything starting from an hour’s advice to make you aware of what you as Executor need to do, to making the Grant of Probate application and dealing with the IHT aspect, to dealing with everything from the outset such as managing the clearance and sale of the deceased’s property to collecting in all of the monies, paying the liabilities and legacies and drawing up estate accounts.
+The work we carry out for you could range from anything starting from an hour’s advice to make you aware of what you as Executor need to do, to completing the Grant of Probate application and dealing with the IHT aspect, to dealing with everything from the outset such as managing the clearance and sale of the deceased’s property to collecting in all of the monies, paying the liabilities and legacies and drawing up estate accounts.

 We offer support, ensuring all the money due to an estate is collected, the right amount of tax and any debts are paid.
 We can also advise on whether the terms of a will or distribution of an estate can be varied after death for the benefit of the family using a Deed of Variation.

 Additional information will be required if the will is contested and a separate quote will be provided.

 Our experienced Probate solicitor Josie Birnie will discuss your case with you to enable her to make an initial assessment about what you will need.
 This will largely depend on the number and type of assets held by the deceased.

 We will then provide you with an estimate of costs which may be a fixed fee or on an agreed hourly rate basis depending on the initial assessment.